 About

-My photographs were exhibited in the U.S. and Europe, including the Pollux Awards in Barcelona, the Muroff‑Kotler Visual Arts Gallery NY, BAU Gallery NY, the Miami Photo Salon Festival, the Grand Prix de Découverte in Paris, the Garrison Art Center NY, and the Barrett Art Center NY.
+Photographic works were exhibited in the U.S. and Europe, including the Pollux Awards in Barcelona, the Muroff‑Kotler Visual Arts Gallery NY, BAU Gallery NY, the Miami Photo Salon Festival, the Grand Prix de Découverte in Paris, the Garrison Art Center NY, and the Barrett Art Center NY.
 Jurors have included Stephen Shore, Harvey Stein, and curators from major institutions.